alext234/sign-and-verify/README.md

 The application is built with Javascript framework `reactjs`, making use of `web3` injected at the browser by Metamask.
 Signing is done locally at the browser and verifying is done via a deployed smart contract.
-We will walk through each components.
+We will walk through each component in subsequent sections.

 ## The smart contract